Mathonal/MyDynamicCV/README.md

 # MyDynamicCV
-webdeisgn of CV with python flask
+webdesign of CV with python flask